PranavR149/Currency-Converter---Java/README.md

-# Android App
+# Java Practice Code - Description
-A simple currency converter app
+This is a simple application used for currency conversion based on Java.